aniketrepo/social-science/civics.federalism.md

 9. *What about the subjects that do not fall in any of the three lists?*

 -> According to our constitution the Union Government has the power to legeslate on these 'residuary' subjects.

+10. Different routes to federalism:
+* The First Route - Coming Together federations, USA, Switzerland, Australia
+* The Second Route - Holding together federations, India, Spain, Belgium

+11. The First Route:
+* Coming together federation involves independent states coming together on their own to form a bigger unit, so that by pooling sovereignty (holding a supereme, indipendent authority over a region or state) and retaining identity they can increase their security.
+* This type of 'coming together' federations include USA, Switzerland and Australia.
+* In this first category of federations, all the constituent states usually have equal power.

+12. The Second Route:
+* Holding together federations where a large country decides to divide its power between the constituent States and the national government.
+* In this second category, the national government tends to be more powerful.
+* Very often different constituent units of federation have unequal powers.

+13. *How is federalism practiced?*

+-> Democratic politics in our country ensured that the spirit of federalism, respect for diversity and desire for living together became a shared ideal in our country.
+Let us look at some of the major ways in which this happend:
+* Linguistic States- The creation of linguistic states was the first and the major test for the democratics politics in our country.
+This was done to ensure that people who spoke the same language lived in the same state.
+Some states were created not on the basis of language but to recognise the differences based on culture, ethnicity or geography.
+For e.g. Nagaland, Uttarakhand and Jharkhand.
+* Language Policy- A second test for Indian federation is the language policy.
+Our constitution did not give the status of national language to any one language.
+Hindi was identified as the national language.
+But, Hindi is only the mother tongue of only about 40% of Indians.
+Therefore, there were many safeguards to protect other languages.
+Besides Hindi, there are 21 other languages recognised as Scheduled Languages by the constitution.
+Hindi was not imposed on non-Hindi areas for most of the period after independence.
+* Center-State Relations- Restructing the centre-state relations is one more way in which federalism has been strengthend in practice.